NEW: Lawyer: Testimony about the killings of dozens of teenagers "will be toughest day"

 The trial is expected to last up to 10 weeks.

-Breivik boasted Tuesday that he had carried out "the most sophisticated and spectacular political attack in Europe since World War II" when he went on his gun-and-bomb rampage.
+Breivik boasted Tuesday that he had carried out “the most sophisticated and spectacular political attack in Europe since World War II” when he carried out his gun-and-bomb rampage.

-"I didn't expect to survive that day," he said Tuesday.
+“I didn’t expect to survive that day,” he said.

 “He thinks that it won’t have any effect if he is considered insane,” Lippestad said.